wesleydpadilla/ninjaOneTakeHome/README.md

 $ npm install
 ```

-then go to the devicesTask_serverApp folder inside of the main devices-clientapp and install
+then go to the devicesTask_serverApp folder inside of the main ninjaOneTakeHome folder and install

 ```bash
 $ npm install